R

 • "How to" and educational content

-• Lifestyle, travel, and food (with international appeal)
+• Lifestyle, travel, and food (especially if it appeals internationally)

-• Live gifting: Viewers send virtual gifts during live streams, which convert to real money.
-But TikTok takes a 50% cut, the income is highly volatile, and it requires consistent live streaming to be meaningful.
+Live gifting — viewers send virtual gifts during live streams, which convert to real money.
+Sounds lekker, but TikTok takes a 50% cut, the income is completely unpredictable, and you need to be going live consistently to make it meaningful.
+It's a grind.

-• Affiliate marketing: Driving traffic to a link-in-bio that earns commissions on sales.
-This pairs well with product review content.
+Affiliate marketing — driving traffic to a link-in-bio that earns commissions on sales.
+This works well if you're doing product review content.
+Recommend a product, drop the link, earn a cut on every sale.

 What works on SA TikTok:

-• Comedy and relatability (local humour, South African culture)
+• Comedy and relatability (local humour, the stuff that makes South Africans go "eish, that's so true")

 • Day-in-the-life content